zathrath03/CS525-SU18-Assignments/README.md

 		- using the x mode is a C11 standard that fails if the file already exists
 - Fill the page with nulls (\0)
 - Close the file
 - Return a return code (RC) based on the results
-	- RC_OK if successful
-	- Need dberror.h to see the others

 ```c
 RC openPageFile (char *fileName, SM_FileHandle *fHandle);
 ```